Key Differences Between Gel Mattresses and Latex Mattresses

 natural and organic latex mattress topper

 High-quality gel memory foam mattresses can last around 7 to 10 years.
-Meanwhile, the minimal life expectancy of a natural latex mattress is 20 years.
+Meanwhile, the life expectancy of a natural latex mattress is 20 years.
 It retains its springiness throughout its lifespan.
 Also, they have far longer warranties than gel memory foam, as they're expected to have a longer lifetime.

 Organic latex foam